 Offensive AI has increased, particularly during the pandemic.
 A whitepaper by Darktrace and MIT Technology Review revealed how IT security professionals have admitted to upping their game when protecting the company – 96% say they are braced for AI-powered attacks in what’s likely to be another pivotal moment in cybersecurity.

-Deloitte revealed as many as 47% of individuals fall for phishing scams while working at home, with KPMG drawing upon similar conclusions, where IT security teams are having to manage incidents in unfamiliar conditions which don’t work well with their operating models and lack of resources available.
+Deloitte revealed as many as 47% of individuals fall for phishing scams while working at home, where IT security teams are having to manage incidents in unfamiliar conditions which don’t work well with their operating models and lack of resources available.
 Traditional cybersecurity technology will only go so far for companies, as it continues to evolve more frequently.

 Implementing appropriate defensive AI can attack perpetrators at equal machine speed, but that is only good if you can afford it, which is fortunate for large companies who can invest in more, greater malware.
 This isn’t the case for SMEs who are a softer target, placing them at higher risk of being attacked: sometimes they can only afford basic IT security which may not even be enough, with as many as 60% of small businesses going out of business within 6 months of an attack.